University of Minnesota

 Phase 1 of the National Commission - kicked off in 2019 (learn more about the kick-off by reading its summary, Launch) – generated during the first year of the COVID-19 pandemic a seminal report, Competing in the Next Economy, outlining 50+ strategic recommendations to improve U.S. innovation tenfold: 10X.

-Phase 2, debuting in Fall 2022 after a “test run” with a major Mountain West Innovation Summit, will focus new policy-generating Working Groups four key and connected pillars, outlined in a new concept paper, Competing in the Next Economy: Adapting to a Changing World:
+Phase 2, debuting in Fall 2022 after a “test run” with a major Mountain West Innovation Summit and kicking off in March 2023 at UC Davis, will focus new policy-generating Working Groups four key and connected pillars, outlined in a new concept paper, Competing in the Next Economy: Adapting to a Changing World:

 • The Future of Sustainability